rainwl/HapticForceCalculationAlgorithm/README.md

   - II. however ,we use `Unity` ,so ,IST is not necessary.
   - III. finally,we calculate the 6-DOF `forces`, `torques`, etc. based on the `previous overlap` of the `sphere collider`s, the `count`, etc
   - IV. we choose this algorithm because of we need `500-1000hz` speed
+## II.Implement
+### II.I How to divide the bounds
+#### I. `Signed Distance Fields`
+A Signed Distance Field (SDF) is a 3D texture representation of mesh geometry.
+To represent the geometry, each texel stores the closest distance value to the surface of the mesh.
+By convention, this distance is negative inside the mesh and positive outside.
+This texture representation of the mesh enables you to place a particle at any point on the surface, inside the bounds of the geometry, or at any given distance to it.

+I iterate the SDF by ComputeBuffer,create a computeShader and define a computeBuffer to iterate SDF and save the result.I use computeShader.SetBuffer() and .Dispatch() to save and call computeShader.
+In computeShader, I use thread id and group id to iterate SDF data(make sure that every thread could call on SDF data).Result has been writen in OutputBuffer,and use .Getdata() to write in output buffer and save to disk.

+However,there's some exceptions . such as the fileBytes 's length is "(Multiple of 4) + 1",and property (Result) at kernel index (0) is not set ,etc.

+So,I 'd like to use another way to implement this func,and when I have been done this thing,I will come back to solve these problems.